 The Urban Trails Program is also reevaluating connectivity needs along the MoPac corridor due to other projects in the area through our partners at the Texas Department of Transportation (TxDOT) and the Austin Transportation Department (ATD).
 See the map below for completed, planned, and potential partner projects closest to the YBC Trail project area.

-While we continue exploring potential options for YBC Trail, the Urban Trails Program is looking at smaller improvements to make it easier and safer to walk and bike in this area.
-While no funding is currently identified for these smaller improvements, your input can help us learn more about which ones are most needed.
-This helps us move forward quickly, once funding is identified.
-Take our survey through Friday, September 4 and let us know what you’d like to see!
+While we continue exploring potential options for YBC Trail, the Urban Tails Program is looking at smaller improvements to make it easier and safer to walk and bike in this area.
+No funding is currently identified for these smaller improvements.

 Submit questions and comments about this project